Patient Education

 • Take small bites of food and distribute the food evenly on both sides of your mouth at the same time as you chew.

 • Use an up-and-down chewing motion.
-A lateral (side-to-side) chewing motion may dislodge the backs of your dentures and make your adjustment period longer, more difficult, create unnecessary sore spots, and slow the settling process.
+A lateral (side-to-side) chewing motion may dislodge the backs of your dentures, make your adjustment period longer and more challenging, create unnecessary sore spots, and slow settling.

-• To bite off a morsel of food such as an apple or carrot, press between the front teeth and break the food off with a twisting motion of the hand.
+• To bite off a morsel of food like an apple or carrot, press between the front teeth and break the food off with a twisting hand motion.
 Dentures greatly diminish your biting force.
 People with natural teeth may exert 100 to 200 pounds of force per square inch of bite.
 Denture wearers may exert only about 25 pounds per square inch.

 CLEANING

 • Clean your dentures after each meal with a denture brush.
-Avoid gritty paste and powders as they will scratch the denture base and give food particles a place to cling.
-Remove stains from conventional dentures by soaking in a solution of 1/2 white vinegar and 1/2 warm water for 10-15 minutes.
+Avoid gritty paste and powders as they scratch the denture base and give food particles a place to cling.
+Remove stains from conventional dentures by soaking in 1/2 white vinegar and 1/2 warm water for 10-15 minutes.

-• You should make the dentures become as much as part of you as possible.
+• It would help if you made the dentures become as much of you as possible.
 Wear them at night if you can.
-You may find them on the pillow at first, but eventually you will not be able to sleep without them.
+You may find them on the pillow at first, but eventually, you cannot sleep without them.
 If it bothers you too much, take them out at night.

 • No two people encounter the same problems or experience the same success or satisfaction with dentures.
 Your case is individual.
 What has worked for you in the past, or what has worked for a friend or relative, may not apply to you and your new, replacement, or reline denture.
 Remember, as with learning any new skill, practice does make perfect.